rywible/wrela6/docs/design/parser-design.md

 `parse` so `ParseResult.diagnostics` can expose a combined, source-ordered view, but parser diagnostics remain distinguishable from lexer diagnostics by code.

-The parser module should expose parser-specific types from `src/frontend/parser/index.ts`.
-The syntax module should expose reusable tree primitives from `src/frontend/syntax/index.ts`.
+The parser module exposes parser-specific types from `src/frontend/parser/index.ts`.
+The syntax module exposes reusable tree primitives from `src/frontend/syntax/index.ts`.

 ## Red And Green Trees